Interested in submitting a proposal for joint research funding?

 Alianza MX launched a joint call for research proposals with the Center for Research and Advanced Studies (Cinvestav) in September 2022.
 Proposal submissions were required to include at least three PIs, including at least two from either Cinvestav or the UC.
 Selected projects were eligible for up to USD $50,000 in total funding per year over two years from Alianza MX, with matching funds for research at Cinvestav.

 Two proposals submitted to the call were selected for funding support.
-Please see below for details and check back here soon for updates on these exciting new joint
+Please see below for details and check back here soon for updates on these joint

 research projects.